 Your car is an expensive investment, which is why it is so important to keep it running smoothly.
-Most drivers know they need to occasionally take their vehicles in for routine maintenance, but this doesn’t mean they are clear on what specific components need to be maintained or how to go about having this done.
+Most drivers know they need to occasionally take their vehicles in for an auto repair, but this doesn’t mean they are clear on what specific components need to be maintained or how to go about having this done.
 Luckily, there are a few major parts of your car that you can focus on to make this decision easier for you.

 As such an important component to your vehicle, you want to make sure you maintain your brakes.
 Any time you notice something off about them, whether it’s a sound or vibration, you should take your vehicle in to have your brakes inspected to prevent costly repairs.